googlecloudlab/Election_Analysis/README.md

 ## Election-Audit Summary
-In a summary statement, provide a business proposal to the election commission on how this script can be used—with some modifications—for any election.
-Give at least two examples of how this script can be modified to be used for other elections.
+This section contains a summary statement that provides a business proposal to the election commission on how this script can be used—with some modifications—for any election.
+I will give two examples of how this script can be modified to be used for other elections.

+In summary, I was able to use the python script [PyPoll_Challenge.py](PyPoll_Challenge.py) to analyze the results of the election.
+With a few simple modifications, the script can be used to analyze the outcomes of other elections.
+The input to the analysis requires only a .csv file that contains the results from the election by Ballot ID, County, and Candidate.

+To use the script for other elections, the script can be modified as follows:
+1. Change the following line of code for the variable to load a file from a path with the path and the name of the file where the results of the election are located:

+`file_to_load = os.path.join("Resources", "election_results.csv")`

+2. Change the following line of code for the variable to save the file to a path with the path and the name of the file where the results of the analysis of the election should be written to:

+`file_to_save = os.path.join("analysis", "election_results.txt")`